apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News
+#### January 28th, 2020: CVE-2020-1940: Apache Jackrabbit Oak sensitive information disclosure vulnerability
+We just fixed a recently reported vulnerability in Apache Jackrabbit Oak:
+The optional initial password change and password expiration features are prone to a sensitive information disclosure vulnerability.
+The code mandates the changed password to be passed as an additional attribute to the credentials object but does not remove it upon processing during the first phase of the authentication.
+In combination with additional, independent authentication mechanisms, this may lead to the new password being disclosed.
+Mitigation: 1.12.0 - 1.22.0 should be upgraded to 1.24.0.
+1.10.x should be upgraded to 1.10.8.
+For older maintained and affected branches (1.2.x, 1.4.x, 1.6.x, 1.8.x), patches
+are available and releases will follow.
+See [OAK-8870](https://issues.apache.org/jira/browse/OAK-8870) for more information.

 #### January 28th, 2020: Apache Jackrabbit Oak 1.24.0 released
 Apache Jackrabbit Oak 1.24.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.